com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 | bbeVotes | Number of votes in Best Books Ever list | 100% |
 | price | Book's price (extracted from Iberlibro) | 73% |

 After a quick inspection of the data, it seems to be qualitative (low amount of missing data on most important fields, no corrupted data, etc...).
-It will require some pre-processing though, such as filtering non-english books or grouping them by language and harmonize the publisher names, author names...
+It will require some pre-processing though, such as filtering non-english books or grouping them by language and harmonize the publisher names, author names, or settings.

 We will also create new variables like the number of words in the title, the length of the series, some key words of the description and the number of awards won.

 ### Problematic
 This project has two mains purposes.
 The first one is to implement a book library and a dynamic top favorite list based on the genre.
 The aim here is for the visitor to be oriented for his next reading :
-* with the top favorite list
+* With the top favorite list
-* by clicking on a book that they like in the library y* where there will be other book recommendations, based on how similar the books' descriptions are
+* By clicking on a book that they like in the library
+  * There will be other book recommendations, based on how similar the books' descriptions are

-Then, we will visualise the books market dynamics, to understand better if the external parameters of a book (prize, number of pages, type of cover, publisher, ...) influence its popularity, if a genre tends to have more pages, be more expensive or more popular than others, or if a publisher publish more likable books than others and what genre they publish.
-It might also be interesting to check if books parts of series display a tendency in ratings (for example if the ratings start falling after n_th book published).
+Then, we will visualise the books market dynamics, to understand better if the external parameters of a book (prize, number of pages, length of title, type of cover, publisher, number of sequels/prequels...) influence its popularity, if a genre tends to have more pages, be more expensive or more popular than others, or if a publisher publishes more likable books than others and what genre they publish.
+It might also be interesting to check if books parts of series display a tendency in ratings (for example if the ratings start falling after n^th^ book published).

-We are aware that since we will only consider english books, some similarities in the book description in english may differ from french so the recommendations generated may differ from our culture.
+We are aware that since we will only consider english books, some similarities in the book descriptions in English, may not be reflected in French (and vice-versa), so the recommendations generated may differ from ones generated with French descriptions (or others).

 <!--Here are some ideas of some visualisation that we could do: